Skip to content

 dest=/opt/myapp update=yes version=1.2.4"

-Ansible and SSH connection History#
+Ansible and SSH connection history#

-Ansible used to use paramiko an open source SSH2 implementation for python.
-The problems were is didn’t keep pace with openSSH and performance is slightly worse.
-OpenSSH is now the standard for all servers supporting controlpersist
+Ansible used to use paramiko, an open source SSH2 implementation for Python.
+The problems were that it did not keep pace with OpenSSH and performance was slightly worse.
+OpenSSH is now the standard for all servers supporting ControlPersist.

 There are 2 exceptions: